livia-macon/livia-macon/README.md

 ### Hi there !
 I'm Lívia, i started programming not long ago, but I'm already completely immersed and in love with this environment.

-- 🔭 I'm currently working on BotCity's backoffice, but I have great encouragement and support to delve deeper into programming studies and make the transition to the development area.
+- 🔭 I'm currently working in the backoffice of an RPA startup, where I have great incentive and support to delve into programming studies and achieve the desired transition to the development area.
-- 🌱 I'm currently learning HTML/CSS and JS in Tera's Full Stack course.
-And I also continue to deepen my knowledge in Python and Java.
+- 🌱 I'm currently learning HTML/CSS/JS (Node, React, MongoDB) in Tera's Full Stack course.
+And I also continue to deepen my knowledge in Python, OOP, project organization, API, database manipulation, Threads and automated tests.
 - 😄 Pronouns: she/Her